At a Glance

 ✨Show Your Passion for Mental Health

-Make sure to express your genuine interest in working with children who have special needs and emotional issues.
+Make sure to express your genuine interest in mental health and working with children.
 Share any relevant experiences or motivations that led you to pursue this role, as it will demonstrate your commitment to the field.

 ✨Highlight Relevant Experience